NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 Once the monitoring program has been invoked it will use the ONTAP APIs to obtain the required information from the FSxN file system.
-It will compare this information against the conditions that have been specified in the conditions file (more information about it is below).
-If any conditions have been met it will send an alert to any of the specified target (SNS Topic, syslog server, webhook endpoint, CloudWatch Log Stream).
-The program stores all the conditions currently being met in an object in an S3 bucket so it can ensure that it doesn't send duplicate messages for the same event.
+It will compare this information against the conditions that have been specified in the conditions file (more information about the conditions file can be found int the [Matching Conditions File](#matching-conditions-file) below).
+If any conditions have been met it will send an alert to any of the specified targets (SNS Topic, syslog server, webhook endpoint, CloudWatch Log Stream).
+The program stores all the conditions that are currently being met in an object in an S3 bucket so it can ensure that it doesn't send duplicate messages for the same event.
 The conditions file is also kept in the S3 bucket for easy access.
-More information about the conditions file can be found in the [Matching Conditions File](#matching-conditions-file) section below.

 Since the monitoring program has to be able to communicate with the FSxN file system management endpoint it must run within a VPC that has connectivity to the FSxN file system.
 This requires special considerations for a Lambda function, both how it is deployed, and how it is able to access AWS services.
-You can read more about that in the [Endpoints for AWS Services](#endpoints-for-aws-services) section below.
+You can read more about that in the [Create Any Needed AWS Service Endpoints](#create-any-needed-aws-service-endpoints) section below.

 Here is a graphical representation of the architecture:

 ![Architecture](images/Monitoring_ONTAP_Services_Architecture-2.png)

 Note that as part of this solution CloudWatch alarms will be created to monitor the